typho/opstr/README.md

 ## Compatibility guarantees

+We follow semver principles:

-* We follow semver semantics: Breaking the API requires a major version update.
+* Breaking the API requires a major version update.
 Changing the behavior of functions or extending non-exhaustive API elements requires a minor version update.
 Security bugfixes or severe issues (if they can be fixed in a backwards-compatible manner) are fixed with a patch release.
 * The op names are fixed since the 1.0 release.
 The ops will never disappear.
 The ops will always implement what they describe.
+Requiring a different number of arguments or changing the arguments requires a major version update.
+* The ordering of the operations when no `--op` is specified (more specifically, the internal priority) only requires a patch release
-* The software license cannot change.
+* The software license does not change.

 ## Release management